 Not sure how to cook seitan or whether it’s healthy?
-We answer all your questions in this blog
+We answer all your questions in this blog.

-Exploring plant-based food means embracing a world of new ingredients, flavours and textures.
+Exploring plant-based food means embracing a world of new ingredients, flavors, and textures.
 Seitan is just one of many vegan staples used as a meat alternative and protein source.
 As well as its meat-like properties, it also offers an impressive nutritional profile.

 If you’re new to veganism and not sure where to start with seitan, you’re not alone!
-We’ve put together a guide to all things seitan, including how it’s made, how healthy it is and how to cook with it.
+We’ve put together a guide to all things seitan, including how it’s made, how healthy it is, and how to cook with it.